 - PHL 201 Introduction to Philosophy 3 credit hours.
 A study of the intellectual problems human beings face in their quest for understanding of themselves and the world.
 Basic problems in metaphysics, epistemology, ethics, and logic are stressed.
-Prerequisites: None. - PHL 203 Logic and Philosophy of Science 3 credit hours.
-An introduction to deductive and inductive reasoning with special reference to the nature of science.
-Prerequisites: None. - PHL 206 Ethics 3 credit hours.
+Prerequisite: None. - PHL 203 Logic 3 credit hours.
+An introduction to logic This can include constructing and evaluating deductive, inductive, and abductive arguments, as well as the recognition and identification of logical fallacies.
+Prerequisite: None. - PHL 206 Ethics 3 credit hours.
 A study of the nature of the good, moral obligation, and judgment, illustrated by reference to contemporary social and political problems.
-Prerequisites: None. - PHL 301 History of Western Philosophy I 3 credit hours.
+Prerequisite: None. - PHL 301 History of Western Philosophy I 3 credit hours.
 A survey of major philosophical concerns, with emphasis upon their origin and subsequent development.
 The course is organized by cultural contexts and/or periods from the Pre-Socratics through the Renaissance.
-Prerequisites: PHL 201. - PHL 302 History of Western Philosophy II 3 credit hours.
+Prerequisite: PHL 201. - PHL 302 History of Western Philosophy II 3 credit hours.
 A survey of major philosophical concerns, with emphasis upon their origin and subsequent development.
 The course is organized by cultural contexts and/or periods from 1600 through the present.
-Prerequisites: PHL 201. - PHL 303 Applied Advanced Reasoning 3 credit hours.
-This course uses texts from the philosophy of science to learn and apply rules of syntax, semantics, logical implication and equivalence to analyze and construct arguments in scientific and other academic languages.
-Scientific and academic writings will be analyzed for two purposes: to understand precisely the writings' content and claims, and to identify and critique the support offered for those claims.
-The course will seek to teach students to use the rules of logic, syntax, and argument to address reasoning problems based on these academic writings and to solve such problems in scientific and academic discourse and on standardized tests.
-Prerequisites: None. - PHL 304 Eastern Philosophy 3 credit hours.
+Prerequisite: PHL 201. - PHL 303 Applied Advanced Reasoning 3 credit hours.
+This course focuses on recognizing good reasoning and evaluating arguments.
+Students will be exposed to formal logic, inductive, causal, and probabilistic reasoning, along with inference to the best explanation.
+They will also learn to recognize fallacies and learn methods of refuting the arguments of others.
+Students will learn to apply these methods in the context of engaging with arguments from various sources such as academic arguments, speeches, editorials, and examples from standardized tests.
+Prerequisite: None. - PHL 304 Eastern Philosophy 3 credit hours.
 A survey of concepts in Eastern philosophy, with emphasis upon their origin and, where applicable, subsequent development.
-Prerequisites: None. - PHL 305 African Philosophy 3 credit hours.
+Prerequisite: None. - PHL 305 African Philosophy 3 credit hours.
 A survey of the major concepts in African philosophy, with emphasis upon their origin and, where applicable, subsequent development.
-Prerequisites: None. - PHL 306 Epistemology 3 credit hours.
+Prerequisite: None. - PHL 306 Epistemology 3 credit hours.
 This course will serve as an introduction to some of the main problems and debates in epistemology.
 Epistemology is the philosophical discipline that studies knowledge, justification, and rationality.
 Epistemologists try to determine what is required in order for our beliefs to be well-founded.
 In addition to giving students an introduction to some of the core questions in epistemology, it is also the goal of this course to give students insight into contemporary debates in epistemology.
-Prerequisites: PHL 201.

-- PHL 401 Philosophy of Religion 3 credit hours.
+Prerequisite: PHL 201. - PHL 401 Philosophy of Religion 3 credit hours.
 A critical examination of fundamental religious problems: the nature and existence of God, the relation between faith and reason, and the cognitive significance of religious language.
-Prerequisites: PHL 201. - PHL 404 Aesthetics 3 credit hours.
+Prerequisite: PHL 201. - PHL 404 Aesthetics 3 credit hours.
 A study of the expressiveness of objects and actions with reference to the theories of various philosophers and artists concerning the nature of beauty and the criteria of art.
-Prerequisites: PHL 201. - PHL 405 Philosophy of Mind 3 credit hours.
+Prerequisite: PHL 201. - PHL 405 Philosophy of Mind 3 credit hours.
 This course covers the evolving philosophical and scientific understanding of the nature of minds and their relationship to physical reality.
 Our focus will be on the developments in philosophy and psychology over the course of the 20th and 21st centuries.
-Prerequisites: PHL 201.
+Prerequisite: PHL 201.